Contact Dr. Roz Whitaker-Heck

 Phone: (802) 865-8460

-The Division of Communication and Creative Media (CCM) values and rewards the academic and creative talents of students in our major programs through a variety of college and industry-sponsored scholarships and fellowships.
+The Division of Communication & Creative Media (CCM) values and rewards the academic and creative talents of students in our major programs through a variety of college and industry-sponsored scholarships and fellowships.
 We encourage eligible students to take advantage of these opportunities to support tuition and other educational expenses.

-The CCM Dean's Scholarship is a competitive award given to outstanding full-time students in the Division of Communication and Creative Media.
+The CCM Dean's Scholarship is a competitive award given to outstanding full-time students in the Division of Communication & Creative Media.
 Students are invited to apply in the Fall and Spring semesters.
 Applications are reviewed by a faculty committee and the CCM Dean, and awards are made on the basis of the quality of the application and academic merit.
 Financial need also may be taken into account.

 Students can apply for awards ranging from $100 to up to $500 dollars to support educational expenses such as: tuition, travel to and lodging at professional conferences, festival entry fees and conference registration, professional training, academic projects, and other approved professional and academic related activities.

-The Game Developers Conference Scholarship is awarded to Seniors majoring in one the four degrees that comprise Champlain's Game Studio: Game Design, Game Art, Game Programming, and Game Production Management.
+The Game Developers Conference Scholarship is awarded to Seniors majoring in one the four programs that comprise Champlain's Game Studio: Game Design, Game Art, Game Programming, and Game Production Management.
 The award of up to $500 supports students' attendance at the Game Developers Conference, the largest game developers conference in North America and a primary destination for networking and recruiting.
 Students apply for the GDC Scholarship in the Fall semester for travel in the Spring.
 Students are awarded on the basis of academic merit and financial need.

 The Stowe Story Lab Fellowship is awarded yearly to an eligible Junior Filmmaking student at Champlain College whose faculty-endorsed screenplay is selected for inclusion in the Stowe Story Labs' annual fall workshop.
-The Fellowship covers fees, meals and lodging at the Fall Labs in Stowe, VT.
-For more information about the Labs and other Fellowship opportunities visit Stowe Story Labs Fellowships.
+The Fellowship covers fees, meals, and lodging at the Fall Labs in Stowe, VT.
+For more information about the Labs and other fellowship opportunities, visit Stowe Story Labs Fellowships.

 The Vermont Association of Broadcasters Scholarship (VAB) is awarded to outstanding full-time students majoring in Broadcast Media Production at Champlain College.
-Students are chosen by a faculty committee and are awarded based on a minimum Grade Point Average of 3.0, a written response to the application, and the quality of their work.
+Students are chosen by a faculty committee and are awarded based on a minimum grade point average of 3.0, a written response to the application, and the quality of their work.
 The award is generally applied toward the following year's tuition, but a limited number of awards are available to support students' broadcast-related academic and professional activities in the Fall and Spring semesters.

 Students pursuing a BS in Professional Writing who have applied and been accepted to the MFA in Writing & Publishing at the Vermont College of Fine Arts (VCFA) are eligible to receive a scholarship for their first semester at VCFA.
 Scholarships are awarded by VCFA and range from $1,000-$5,000.
 VCFA Scholarships may be reviewed for renewal in future semesters.
 Scholarship amounts will be determined based on a combination of merit and need.